 5. Talk to a Dietitian

-It can help to speak with a medical professional or dietician who can advise you on how to meet your long-term goals.
-Having regular blood tests can ensure staying in ketosis is working for you and not damaging your health regarding kidney and liver problems or blood sugar and protein levels.
+It can help to speak with a medical professional or dietician who can advise you on meeting your long-term goals.
+Regular blood tests can ensure staying in ketosis is working for you and not damaging your health regarding kidney and liver problems or blood sugar and protein levels.

 6. Eat More Beneficial Fats

-Like the Atkins diet, keto relies heavily on regularly consuming healthy fats, such as those found in avocados, nuts, and fatty fish like salmon and mackerel.
+Like the Atkins diet, keto relies heavily on regularly consuming healthy fats like avocados, nuts and fatty fish like salmon and mackerel.
 To ensure you stay in ketosis, don’t let this intake drop.
 Continue to consume these high-fat foods, including fatty meat.

 7. Supplements

 One final thing that some people recommend while trying to stay in ketosis is trying keto supplements, which can aid you in staying on track.
-The use of natural supplements for ketosis, such as calcium and magnesium, is thought to help the body remain in natural ketosis.
+Natural supplements for ketosis, such as calcium and magnesium, help the body remain in natural ketosis

 Struggling to Stay in Ketosis?
 Here are Some Common Mistakes

-Let’s look at what you could change if you’re finding it tricky to stay in ketosis.
+Let’s look at what you could change if you find it tricky to stay in ketosis.

 1. Not Enough Fat

 If you’re new to the keto lifestyle, increasing your fat intake can feel unnatural and proves one of the most challenging things people struggle to get their heads around.
-After all, your aim is to lose weight in many cases, so the thought of consuming high-fat foods might seem counterproductive.
+After all, you aim to lose weight in many cases, so consuming high-fat foods might seem counterproductive.

 Healthy fats are beneficial in a keto diet, so trying to stay in ketosis means your fat intake needs to remain consistent.
 Healthy oils, like olive oil, and eating meat and seafood with a high-fat content will help you stay in that keto state.